mybatis/mybatis-dynamic-sql/README.md

 2. Expressive - where clauses are built in a way that clearly communicates their meaning (thanks to Hamcrest for some inspiration)
 3. Flexible - clauses can be built using any combination of and, or, and nested conditions
-4. Extensible - the library will render where clauses for MyBatis3, but could be extended to generate clauses for other frameworks as well.
+4. Extensible - the library will render where clauses for MyBatis3 or plain JDBC.
+It can be extended to generate clauses for other frameworks as well.
 Custom conditions can be added easily if none of the built in conditions are sufficient for your needs.
 5. Small - the library does one thing only and is a very small dependency to add.
 It has no transitive